 Don't Repeat Yourself (DRY)

-Let's move on to the KISS principle.
-Have we already explained this?
-Oops!
-This shouldn't happen when coding.
-Duplication must be avoided at all costs so that you don't have to rewrite the same code over and over again.
+Duplication must be avoided at all costs so that the same code does not have to be rewritten over and over again.
 This saves development time and means that errors only have to be fixed once.

 Good to know: DRY (Don't Repeat Yourself) always requires careful consideration on the part of the developer.
-Two pieces of code that look the same are not necessarily duplicates if they can develop differently.
+This is because two pieces of code that look the same are not necessarily duplicates if they can develop differently.

 Single Responsibility Principle (SRP)